harland04/terminal-fractal-viewer/README.md

 ## Windows Support

-This project would likely work on Windows by using the PDCurses library instead of `ncurses`.
+This project would likely work on Windows by using the PDCurses library instead of `ncurses`, however this is untested as of now.

 PDCurses: https://pdcurses.org/